 To delete multiple contiguous columns:

-1. Access the VBA Editor: Use Alt + F11 to open it.
+- Access the VBA Editor: Use

-3. Type the Following Code:
+if there isn’t one open already. - Type the Following Code:

 Sub DeleteMultipleColumns()